edenartlab/docs/docs/guides/concepts.md

 2. Extract (untar) the content.
 3. Put the `[lora_name]_lora.safetensors` file in the `ComfyUI/models/loras` folder.
 4. Put the `[lora_name]_embeddings.safetensors` file in the `ComfyUI/models/embeddings` folder.
-5. Eden LoRAs are currently trained using the [**JuggernautXL_v6** checkpoint](https://civitai.com/models/133005/juggernaut-xl).
-For best results, use that same model as your base checkpoint.
+5. For best results, use that same model as your base checkpoint used for training the LoRa.
 6. Load the LoRA weights using a *"Load LoRA"* node in your pipeline and adjust the strength as needed.
 6. Trigger the concept in your prompt by refering to it with *embedding:[lora_name]_embeddings*.
+The strength of the token can also be modulated, but its recommended to keep it high.

 <Figure src="/img/comfy.jpeg" caption="Using an Eden concept in ComfyUI, make sure to trigger the embeddings in the prompt!" />